oliviascarfone/Cat-Lawn-App/README.md

 Because of the way my data was structured, I split up the saving function for the yard data and the inventory data.
-The complexity of the yard data caused me to use a manual approach to writing the data and creating the JSON object from each dynamic field in the yard whereas the Inventory class is more straightforward, so I was able to use the GSON library.
+The complexity of the yard data caused me to use a manual approach to writing the data and creating the JSON object from each dynamic field in the yard whereas the Inventory class is more straightforward, so I was able to use the Gson library.
 As a result, the JsonWriter class was doing multiple functions.
-- I created two additional classes, JsonWriterInventory and JsonWriterYard to handle the saving the different data types.
+- I split the JsonWriter class into two different classes, JsonWriterInventory and JsonWriterYard to handle the saving the different data types.
 Each respectively handles the writing of Inventory and Yard data.
-- I kept the original JsonWriter class, which takes all of the necessary parameters from the call in the Gui class but calls the appropriate classes/methods.